PhyPiDAQ/PhyPiDAQ/docs/DevelopersGuide.md

 ```

 For many use cases, writing dedicated own code is not practical.
 Therefore, a stand-alone program is provided, *run_phypi.py*.
 It is driven by global configuration files in *yaml*-format wir the ending *.daq* and sensor configuration files.
 A graphical interface, *phypy.py*, is also provided.
-It loads the configurations, contains an editor function to modify and store them, and
+It loads the
+configurations, provides an editor function to modify and store them, and then starts
-then starts *run_phypy.py*.
-These programs are described in detail in the *EducatorsGuide*; details about the configuration
+*run_phypy.py*.
+These programs are described in detail in the *EducatorsGuide*; details about
-files are given in the *Software Guide*.
+the configuration files are given in the *Software Guide*.

+Practical hints and guidelines on how to contribute are given in the document CONTROBUTORS.md.

 A list of all programs, classes, configuration files and examples can be found in the document *PackageStructure.md*.